deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 This will move the contents of ESP, into EDI.
 The reason we do this, is because this will create a memory address (ESP's address, which contains a pointer to the value __`0x00000088`__).
 EDI now is a memory address that points to the value of the file descriptor.

-Although we did not find the ACTUAL file desciptor the OS generated, we are essentially "tricking" the OS into thinking this is the file description.
+Although we did not find the ACTUAL file descriptor the OS generated, we are essentially "tricking" the OS into thinking this is the file description.
 The OS is only looking for a pointer that references the value __`0x00000088`__, not a specific memory address.

 Before executing the POC, make sure to add a couple of software breakpoints (\xCC) BEFORE the shellcode!
 This is to pause execution, to allow for accurate calculations.